 So create your own look and give those boring back packs a new look!

 I am always looking for ways to spice up my thank you and birthday cards.
 I cannot stand to send out boring ones!
 Stickers are great, but sometimes I want something more elegant.
 Paper doilies work very well to provide that extra element.
-All you do is place a doily on your card and hold it in place while you color over every hole with a marker.

 I stenciled a border in the living room instead of using a wall paper border.